google-research/pynsy/README.md

 ## Interpreting results for post-processing

-When we execute a program with Pynxy, it records information about every load, store, and application (e.g. application of a binary/unary operator or calling a method) instruction executed by the program in order.
+When we execute a program with Pynsy, it records information about every load, store, and application (e.g. application of a binary/unary operator or calling a method) instruction executed by the program in order.
 The information is stored as a dictionary which has some common keys and some instruction specific keys.